WordPress.org vs WordPress.com: Differences, Benefits & FAQs

 WordPress.com vs WordPress.org — Which is Better?

 If you take my advice, you should switch to self-hosted WP.
-As it provides, much better control, better performance, and return on investment.
-Many professional bloggers, small-medium-large business owners including big names like Disney use this platform.
+As it provides much better control, better performance, and return on investment.
+Many professional bloggers and medium-sized business owners, including big names like Disney, use this platform.

 How to start a self-hosted wordpress website?

-You need to get a domain and a web-hosting.
-A domain name is an identity, the address of your website on the web, like google.com, shubhamdavey.com, facebook.com.
-Take the domain name as the address, web-hosting as the plot, and website as the home.
-Web-hosting is the plot where all your files related to your website are stored.
+You need to get a domain and web hosting.
+A domain name is an identity, the address of your website on the web, like google.com, shubhamdavey.com, or facebook.com.
+Take the domain name as the address, web hosting as the plot, and the website as the home.
+Web hosting is the plot where all your files related to your website are stored.

 I recommend Siteground, It is a featured hosting service by the WordPress.org community.
 Bluehost powers over 2 million self-hosted wordpress websites.
 Lastly, upon signing up you get

-For detailed steps on giving a solid start, here’s a free guide to creating a self-hosted wordpress website.
+For detailed steps on how to give a solid start, here’s a free guide to creating a self-hosted WordPress website.

 Can I switch from a free wordpress website to a self-hosted wordpress website?